bluefireteam/melos-action/README.md

 ### Automatic versioning and publishing

-It is recommended that you read through and follow the set up steps at [dart.dev](https://dart.dev/tools/pub/automated-publishing) before continuing, not applicable for dry-runs of course.
+It is recommended that you read through and follow the set-up steps at [dart.dev](https://dart.dev/tools/pub/automated-publishing) before continuing, not applicable for dry-runs of course.